-Water-absorbing gel beads sold as children's toys and used in vases and gardens are a growing problem among young children.
+Water-absorbing gel beads sold as sensory toys and used in vases and gardens are a growing problem among young children.

-The non-toxic water beads are called jelly beads, water orbs, hydro orbs, polymer beads and gel beads.
-When the tiny hard plastic balls are placed in water, they can grow up to 200 times their size.
-The clear colorful beads can be dried out and reused.
-Because they look like candy, children may be tempted to swallow them.
-Children also have put them in their ears.
+Made of superabsorbent polymer chemicals, water beads are also known as jelly beads, hydro orbs, crystal soil and gel beads.
+They are also called sensory beads, used as play tools for children with autism and other developmental conditions.
+When the tiny, hard plastic balls are placed in water, they can grow up to 1,500 times their size.
+The clear, colorful beads can then be dried out and reused.

-In 2012 and 2013, deaths of children overseas and injuries in the U.S. prompted the CPSC to issue a voluntary recall of several types of water-absorbing balls, beads and toys shaped like fruit and animals.
+A decade ago, deaths of children overseas and injuries in the U.S. prompted a voluntary recall of several types of water-absorbing balls, beads and toys shaped like fruit and animals.
 Similar products still are sold in craft stores and garden centers.